Kanav-jamwal/GlobalWarming-D3-/readme.md

-## Global Warming Dashboard which provides the evidence that Global Warming is Happening.
+## Interactive Dashboard which provides the evidence that Global Warming is Happening.

 Details of the Dasboard :
 1. The website has been designed using D3 , HTML and CSS for the responsiveness and styling